-Marcellino D’Ambrosio, a theologian and popular speaker, explains the Catholic Church’s teaching on the Word of God as expounded in the Vatican II document “Dei Verbum”. (part four of a series of four articles based on his talk at the Celebrate conference, Easter 2002).
+Marcellino D’Ambrosio (Dr. Italy) explains the Catholic Church’s teaching on the Word of God as expounded in the Vatican II document “Dei Verbum” paragraphs 21-26.
+The ultimate goal of Bible Study is communion with Christ.

 Word or Sacrament?

 Wrong.
 The opposition or contrast between Word and Sacrament sets up a false, even impossible, alternative.
 When you look at most every Catholic liturgical celebration, you’ll find preceding the sacramental rite one or more readings from Scripture.
 This is especially apparent in the Sunday Eucharist, where a very rich liturgy of the Word precedes the liturgy of the Eucharist.

 One of the principal liturgical reforms of Vatican II was the mandate to expand the quantity and variety of readings for Mass, providing a very substantial and balanced diet of the Word of God.
 In fact Sunday Mass-goers are exposed to most the more important passages of the Bible from Genesis to Revelation over the course of three years (daily Mass-goers get this overview in two years).
 Actually, when you take a close look at the prayers of the Mass as well as the readings, you see Scripture everywhere.
 The Gloria starts with a quote from Luke 2, the “Lamb of God” from John 1, the “Holy, Holy” from Isaiah 6, and so on.

 It is as if we can’t approach the table of Lord and recognize his true Body and Blood until our faith has been built up by listening to and then responding back with the inspired word of God.